To Live Free, To Live Well.

 Literacy Essentials is a multi-sensory, brain-based approach for teaching explicit phonics, reading and language arts.
 Click here to view supporting research.

 This explicit phonics program is comprehensive.
 Our students work hard in the classroom learning to read and spell.
-Some parents have expressed interest in helping their child at home or over the summer.
-Below are some resources to assist you.
+See the Curriculum Student Preparation section below for more resources on phonograms.

 Core Knowledge offers a hands-on approach to scientific inquiry with emphasis on fundamentals.